 One afternoon I was sitting on the beach in El Nido just staring out into the sea in appreciation.
 A group of little girls came up to me and asked "malungkot ka?"
 (Are you sad?)
 I was actually quite content, and was appreciating the stunning view before me.
 This question, because I was alone, perfectly illustrates one of the key differences between the Philippines and the western world.

-Everything is communal - Filipinos might feel uncomfortable eating a snack on a crowded bus without offering some to those around them.
+If you pull it out, you better be ready to share it.
+That's right, everything is communal...it's the Philippine way.
+Filipinos might feel uncomfortable eating a snack on a crowded bus without offering some to those around them.
 There is quite a bit of social etiquette in this culture.
-Dinner for a group is ordered "family-style", and you'll always find that nobody wants to be the one to eat the last bite of food on the plate.
+Dinner for a group is ordered "family-style", and you'll always find that nobody wants to be the one to eat the last bite of food (the "piece of shame" on the plate.
 Not even I will do this anymore!

-We as westerners are independent; Filipinos are interdependent.
+We, as westerners, are independent; Filipinos are interdependent.
 We grow up and are encouraged to "leave the nest" when we turn 18...Filipino parents may be devastated if their children ever decide to leave home!
+Yes, in many ways, a Filipino family is the complete opposite of ours.
 Our parents may feel that they brought us into this world, and that they owe us.

-Traditionally, Filipino children owe their parents everything.
-Of course, the most mentioned difference is sending our parents to a "center for the elderly" when
+Traditionally, children in the Philippines owe their parents everything.
+Of course, the most mentioned difference is sending our parents to a "center for the elderly"

 From a western perspective, modesty seems to be practiced to extremes here - nobody wants to appear to be overacting or "O.A.".
-I think Filipinos growing up are discouraged from being too proud of their abilities and accomplishments.
+It seems like kids growing up in a Filipino family are discouraged from being too proud of their abilities and accomplishments.
 Sometimes I wonder if the fear of being perceived as a "show off" might keep some Filipinos from "aiming higher" and really pursuing success.

 One area where westerners get frustrated here is customer service.
 I think perhaps because many Filipino customers don't want to complain and cause an employee to "lose face", the overall service at a restaurant or hotel suffers in the long run.